useflyyer/flyyer-docs/docs/cli/flyyer-cli.md

 > * Repository: https://github.com/useflyyer/flyyer-cli
 > * NPM Package: https://www.npmjs.com/package/@flyyer/cli

 This is a Command-Line Interface (CLI) to develop dynamic og:images.
-Behind the scenes this package starts a development server with Parcel.js and enables developers to create Flayyer Templates using their favorite apps and technologies.
+Behind the scenes this package starts a development server with Parcel.js and enables developers to create Flyyer Templates using their favorite apps and technologies.

 <!-- MDX variables -->
 import Tabs from '@theme/Tabs';